 - 7.1 Growth Assets include both global listed equities (an allocation to NZ/Trans-Tasman equities may be included in this allocation) and private investments.
 Equities have historically outperformed other asset classes and are therefore the Foundation's growth engine.
 It is recognised that a portfolio biased to Growth Assets could be severely impacted during periods of prolonged deflation or unanticipated inflation.
 The objective of the allocations to Diversifying Assets, Deflation Hedging Assets and Inflation Sensitive Assets is to protect the portfolio during such environments.
 These allocations should also offer portfolio diversification benefits that would moderate portfolio volatility. - 7.2 Diversifying Assets are included to reduce the volatility inherent in an equity-biased portfolio.
 The returns from this asset class are not highly correlated to equity and fixed income markets, thereby reducing the variability of returns without sacrificing performance.
-This asset class consists of Hedge Funds. - 7.3 Deflation Hedging Assets are included to provide insurance against a prolonged economic contraction.
+This asset class consists of HedgeFunds. - 7.3 Deflation Hedging Assets are included to provide insurance against a prolonged economic contraction.
 In order to fulfil its deflation hedging role, a significant proportion of the allocation to Fixed Interest (both global and New Zealand) will be in Sovereign Securities. - 7.4 Inflation Sensitive Assets are included to provide insurance from an unexpected spike in inflation.
-This asset class consists of listed real assets such as Commodities, Listed Property/Real Estate Investment Trusts (REITs), Infrastructure, Inflation Linked Bonds, Listed Natural Resource Equities and unlisted real assets such as direct private Real Estate, Infrastructure, and Timberland.
-The Foundation may, in time, include an allocation to direct investments in New Zealand Real Estate.
-Any allocation will be subject to the terms of the approved NZ Direct Real Estate Investment Guidelines. - 7.5 Impact investments are investments made into companies, organisations and funds with a view to achieving a measurable social or environmental impact alongside a commercial return.
-As noted in the Trust's Impact Investment Policy, Foundation North recognises that impact investment is an approach that can be used to enhance the lives of the people of Auckland and Northland.
-Impact investments include but are not limited to direct ownership of property, public or private equity, loans, shares or investments in social enterprises, cash investments with a specific purpose or guarantees. - 7.6 To ensure sufficient liquidity is always available to the Foundation, the minimum level for cash will be 3% at all times. - 7.7 The Target Policy Portfolio (Exhibit 1) serves as a guide to long-term target asset allocations.
-However, there may be times when the Foundation overweight's/ underweights certain asset classes relative to long-term target allocations or initiates exposure to other asset classes opportunistically on the basis of relative valuations and current investment opportunities.
-Any such exposures will be made within the approved Tactical Asset Allocation Policy Range for the asset class concerned (see Exhibit 2).
+This asset class consists of listed real assets such as Commodities, Listed Property/Real Estate Investment Trusts (REITs), Infrastructure, Inflation Linked Bonds, Listed Natural Resource Equities and unlisted real assets such as direct private Real Estate (in New Zealand or global) accessed via a fund, Infrastructure, and Timberland. - 7.5 Impact investments are investments made into companies, organisations and funds with a view to achieving a measurable social or environmental impact alongside a commercial return.
+As noted in the Foundation's Impact Investment Policy, Foundation North recognises that impact investment is an approach that can be used to enhance the lives of the people of Auckland and Northland.
+Impact investments include but are not limited to direct ownership of property, public or private equity, loans, shares or investments in social enterprises, cash investments with a specific purpose or guarantees.

+7.6 The Target Policy Portfolio (Exhibit 1) serves as a guide to long-term target asset allocations.
+However, there may be times when the Foundation overweights/underweights certain asset classes relative to long-term target allocations or initiates exposure to other asset classes opportunistically on the basis of relative valuations and current investment opportunities.
+Any such exposures will be made within the approved Active Asset Allocation Policy Range for the asset class concerned (see Exhibit 2).